krompaco/sendgrid-for-epi/README.md

 NuGet distributed packages for Episerver that handles async API-posting by a "local" queue storage and a Scheduled Job securing successful posts.

 ## Installation
+Packages are in Episerver's NuGet feed.
+If not set up go to Visual Studio => NuGet Package Manager => Package Sources => Add http://nuget.episerver.com/feed/packages.svc/

+    Install-Package Krompaco.SendGridForEpi.SqlServer

-Packages should be up on Episerver's NuGet feed shortly.
-The package Krompaco.SendGridForEpi.SqlServer will install both packages needed.
+This package will install both packages needed.
 Minimum Episerver version is 10.3.2 and SendGrid package is 8.0.5.

 ## Configuration
 The main package requires you to add an app setting for the API Key.
 The key needs Mail Send Access and you set this up in Settings => API Keys in SendGrid.